Book Stem Mastering online – For streaming, CD & vinyl

 Prices include VAT

-* Stereo mastering = 1 stereo track.
-When uploading several group tracks, the stem mastering is booked automatically.
+*Stereo Master = 1 stereo track.
+When uploading multiple tracks, stem mastering is automatically booked.

 **min.
 2 stems.